Updated on 10/4/2021

 Your big day is approaching – you’ve got your flower arrangements picked out, sent the invitations, and the dinner menu is ready to go.
 But while you’ve been planning for your wedding, have you dedicated time to also prepare for your marriage?

 Premarital counseling is rarely on an engaged couple’s wedding planning to-do list.
-Sure, talking about weighty topics such as money, sex, and children — the three most common challenges facing couples — may not be as easy or fun as selecting your first dance song.
-However, it’s worth the time, energy, and though it might pose a temporary discomfort to get these topics out in the air and lay a strong foundation for your marriage.
+Sure, talking about weighty topics such as money, sex, and children – the three most common challenges facing couples – may not be as easy or fun as selecting your first dance song.
+Though it might cause temporary discomfort to get these topics out in the air, this kind of couples therapy is worth the time and energy and can help lay a strong foundation for your marriage.
+Read on to learn what you can expect from this couples therapy.

 What Is Premarital Counseling?

-Premarital counseling is a type of therapy —often provided by licensed marriage and family therapists or religious leaders who act as counselors — that helps couples who are taking the next step in their relationship or want to resolve issues in their relationship before they commit to marriage.
+Premarital counseling is a type of therapy that helps couples take the next step in their relationship, resolve issues in their relationship before they commit to marriage, or set relationship goals.
+This type of counseling is often provided by licensed marriage and family therapists or religious leaders who act as counselors.
 Many couples seek premarital counseling as a preventative measure, almost like going to see your primary care physician for an annual checkup.
 Instead of waiting until there is a problem, couples engage in premarital counseling to get ahead of any issues brewing below the surface.
+Think of premarital therapy as a resource to help couples prevent marriage counseling later on down the road.

 Who Should Seek Premarital Counseling?

-Premarital counseling is also a great way for couples to familiarize themselves with the therapeutic process, making them more likely to seek out support in the future should issues arise down the road.
+Premarital counseling is also a great way for couples to familiarize themselves with the therapeutic process, making them more likely to seek out support in the future through marriage counseling should issues arise later on. .
 Also, you don’t have to be engaged to opt for premarital counseling.
 Some couples can leverage this counseling to explore and talk openly about the idea of marriage.
-Premarital counseling helps couples understand their hopes, fears, and expectations around marriage, allowing them to make an informed decision about the future of their relationship and whether marriage is the right step.
+Premarital counseling helps couples understand their hopes, fears, and expectations around a healthy marriage, allowing them to make an informed decision about the future of their relationship and whether marriage is the right step.

 What Topics Are Covered in Premarital Counseling?

-No topics are off-limits when it comes to premarital counseling, that’s kind of the beauty of it.
+No topics are off-limits when it comes to meeting with a licensed therapist through premarital counseling.
+That’s kind of the beauty of it.
 With that in mind, these are some of the most commonly discussed topics and reasons why couples seek premarital counseling:

 - Beliefs and values